My Motivation: Watching resistance melt away and people own their True Power!

 The Foundations of Spiral Impact

 As President of Spiral Impact, which I founded in 1992, I leverage my expertise in science, martial arts and communication to provide a distinct perspective on performance improvement for leaders and teams.
 My method is Spiral Impact®.
-This is a simple succinct way to deal with conflict, create influence and problem solve.
-You can learn more about this in my books: Spiral Impact: The Power to Get It Done with Grace, the handbook Giving Deliberate Feedback for Leaders, and audio program Strengthen Your Balance and Focus while Driving.
+This is a simple succinct way to master conflict, create collaboration, and problem solve.
+You can learn more about this in my books: NEW BLACK BELT EDITION Spiral Impact: The Power to Get It Done with Grace, the handbook Giving Deliberate Feedback for Leaders, and audio program Strengthen Your Balance and Focus while Driving.

 My clients find Spiral Impact is a great opener for their meetings.
 After people get a very real understanding of how to “spiral,” dialogue more easily opens up, and people begin to engage in a collaborative manner!